alexch/codelikethis/public/lessons/javascript/the_command_line.md

 # Lab: Home Decor

-1. Using your GUI desktop, navigate to your home directory and open it in a desktop window.
+1. Using your GUI, navigate to your home directory and open it in a file manager window.
-<br>(Your desktop is called "Finder" in MacOS, or "Explorer" in Windows)
+<br>(Your file manager is called "Finder" in MacOS, or "Explorer" in Windows.
+There are various ones on linux.)
 2. Using your terminal, list your home directory's contents.
 3. Look carefully at them both.
 What's the same?
 What's different?